ecatmur/stacktrace-from-exception/paper.md

 ```

 This poses two problems: firstly, the stacktrace is truncated by the rethrow, and secondly it is not available to `unhandled_exception`.
 We tentatively suggest that the rethrow
-should be defined as preserving the stacktrace (this can be achieved by only installing the exception handler at the point of initial await-resume), and that
+should be defined as preserving the stacktrace (this can be achieved by delaying installation of the exception handler to the point of initial await-resume), and that
-`unhandled_exception` should be passed an appropriate stacktrace object where that call is well-formed.
+`unhandled_exception` should be passed an appropriate stacktrace object (as a function argument, where well-formed).

 ## Allocators